 Watch this video from OneYardRevolution | Frugal & Sustainable Organic Gardening for more winter gardening ideas:

-Didn't expect plant selection to be this extensive?
-Which among the plants is growing in your garden now?
-Share your thoughts by posting your comments below.
+Didn't expect winter plant selection to be this extensive?
+Which among the plants is already growing in your garden now?
+Share your thoughts by posting your comments below!

 - 29 Stunning Winter Garden Plants For A Dazzling Landscape